stjudecloud/university/docs/pecan/methods-data/index.md

 Identification of [COSMIC SBS signatures](https://cancer.sanger.ac.uk/signatures/sbs/)(v3.2) upon consideration of WGS somatic variants were performed using SigProfilerSingleSample (v3.2) for G4K, PCGP, Clinical Pilot and Real-Time Clincal Genomics (RTCG) samples.

 !!!tip
-An example of 790 samples plotted can be found in [Figure 5 of McLeod et al](https://cancerdiscovery.aacrjournals.org/content/11/5/1082.long).
+An example of 790 fresh tumor samples can be found in [Figure 5 of McLeod et al](https://cancerdiscovery.aacrjournals.org/content/11/5/1082.long).
 !!!

 # EXPRESSION